jdgalviss/dolly/README.md

 # Dolly the robot

 _It's a sheep, it's a dolly, it's a following robot.
-Clone Dolly now!_
+Dolly was born to be cloned._

 Packages for launching Dolly demo, which uses Gazebo and ROS 2.

 ![Dolly city](dolly.gif)

-## Packages

-This repository contains the following packages:

-* `dolly`: Metapackage that install all other packages.
-* `dolly_follow`: simulation-agnostic code that generates velocity commands based on laser sensor readings.
-* `dolly_common`: Helpers for running simulation.
-It's simulator-agnostic.
-* `dolly_gazebo`: Launch Dolly in a Gazebo simulation.

 ## Versions